Warmarth/Frontend_Mentors/junior/advice-generator-app-main/advice-generator-app-main/README-template.md

 ### What I learned

-Use this section to recap over async function i typescript and fetch method while working through this project.
+Use this section to recap over async function in typescript and fetch method while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 To see how you can add code snippets, see below: